If you have Irritable Bowel Syndrome (IBS) or are simply looking for some relief from common digestive complaints, these 5 herbs can come in handy.

 I personally like using slippery elm in powder form and I enjoy it as a “gruel”.
 Slippery Elm Gruel is basically a slimy, porridge-like (dare I say, “mucus-like”?) recipe that consists of slippery elm powder and hot water.
 Here’s how to make it:

 - toppings as desired: cinnamon, maple syrup, fruit, etc.

 Mix all ingredients together until you create a goopy but strangely comforting bowl of weirdness.

 Ginger is incredible for digestion.
-It has many functions and is pretty much anti-everything: it’s anti-inflammatory, anti-spasmodic, and it’s anti-emetic which means it helps to prevent nausea and vomiting.
-It contains active constituents that help stop food from coming up, and it also helps to regulate gastrointestinal motility and rhythmic contractions.
-It’s a pretty powerful food if I do say so myself! #plantpower
+It has many uses when it comes to digestive support.
+It’s anti-inflammatory, anti-spasmodic, and it’s anti-emetic which means it helps to prevent nausea and vomiting.
+Ginger contains active constituents that help stop food from coming up, and it also helps to regulate gastrointestinal motility and rhythmic contractions.
+It’s a pretty powerful food if I do say so myself!

-Ginger is great as a tea (with lemon, too!) but it’s also excellent to cook with.
+Ginger is great as a tea (try it with lemon) but it’s also excellent to cook with.
 Grate it fresh or use it powdered in stir fries, smoothies, and salad dressings.

-Have you used any of these herbs?
-Which one is your favourite for digestion?
-Leave me a comment below!
+Do you use any of these herbs?
+Which one is your favourite?